 Course of Study

-The Doctor of Education in Curriculum and Leadership is comprised of a course of study that has four distinct phases: Research (15 semester hours); Specialization in either Educational Leadership or Curriculum (21 semester hours); Dissertation (a minimum of 12 semester hours); and approved electives in specific discipline areas (a minimum of 15 semester hours).
+The Doctor of Education in Curriculum and Leadership is comprised of a course of study that has four distinct phases: Core (15 semester hours); Specialization in either Educational Leadership or Curriculum (21 semester hours); Dissertation (a minimum of 12 semester hours); and approved electives in specific discipline areas (a maximum of 15 semester hours).

 Southern Association of Colleges and Schools (SACS).